From Minute of Arc to Degree: A practical guide to Angular Measurement

 Q1: Why are arcminutes and arcseconds used instead of just using decimal degrees?

 Arcminutes and arcseconds offer a convenient way to represent very small angles.
-While decimal degrees can express small angles, using arcminutes and arcseconds can sometimes improve readability and avoid lengthy decimal representations.
+And while decimal degrees can express small angles, using arcminutes and arcseconds can sometimes improve readability and avoid lengthy decimal representations.
 In fields requiring extreme precision, the use of arcseconds ensures that even tiny variations are clearly accounted for.

 Q2: Can I convert directly from arcseconds to degrees?